Things to Look For When Buying a Used Car: A Comprehensive Guide

 During your test drive:

-• Monitor transmission shifts and brake performance,
+• Monitor transmission shifts and brake performance

+Ever heard of the toonie test?
 The tires of a vehicle are often overlooked but play an important role in the car buying process.
-Checking tread depth with a looney or a gauge is crucial, as worn down treads indicate the need for replacement.
-Signs of uneven wear patterns like excessive shoulder wear or irregular tread can signal suspension or alignment problems that require maintenance.
+Get some measurements!
+Checking tread depth with a gauge (or a looney if you don't have a gauge) can really help, as worn down treads indicate the need for replacement.

 Essential Documentation Review

 Buying a used car is not just about the car itself, but also about its past.
 That’s where the vehicle’s history comes in.
-Examining the vehicle history report, which includes checks for any reported accidents, liens, or instances of theft, is essential.
-The Vehicle Identification Number (VIN) is essential for accessing information about the car’s past, including any recalls, and for ensuring the match of vehicle history against records.
+Examining a vehicle history report, which includes checks for any reported accidents, liens, or instances of theft, can save you some headaches owning it down the road.
+Check out Carfax.ca for pricing on comprehensive vehicle history reports!

-It's highly recommended that you familiarize yourself the car’s history before deciding if it’s the right car for you.
+It's highly recommended that you familiarize yourself with the car’s history before deciding if it’s the right car for you.
 Obtaining a history report can be a crucial step in this process.

 The Pre-Purchase Independent Inspection

 When considering a used car, it is wise to seek an independent opinion before making any commitments.
 A pre-purchase inspection (PPI) evaluates the overall condition of a vehicle in terms of its appearance, mechanical functioning and safety features.
-This assessment plays a crucial role in helping buyers make informed decisions about their purchase.
-While basic PPIs rely on visual examination, choosing a comprehensive inspection is highly recommended for thorough evaluation.

-Determining the Car's Worth
+Determining A Used Car's Worth

 Assessing the value of a used car goes beyond its price and involves understanding its overall value.
 Tools such as our car value calculator, Canadian Black Book, Kelley Blue Book, and National Automobile Dealers Association Guides offer estimates for pre-owned vehicles to help determine their fair market value.

 These services consider the make, model, year, and local market trends.
 Remember, the listed price reflects not just the vehicle's condition but also its maintenance history and potential for future reliability.
+Car value calculators are only a suggestion, however.
+You’re always going to have to negotiate based on whom you’re dealing with and what the vehicle’s future looks like.

 Negotiating and Closing the Deal

-If the seller does not seem open or receptive to negotiating, do not hesitate to walk away if necessary.
-Having pre-approval for financing can significantly boost your position when dealing with dealerships specifically.
-Once an agreement has been reached regarding the price of purchase, ensure secure payment methods such as cash or bank drafts are used during transaction with the seller.
-Ultimately purchasing a previously owned car should be viewed as an uncomplicated process rather than one filled with risks.
+Once you reach an agreement regarding the price of purchase, ensure secure payment methods such as cash or bank drafts are used during transaction with the seller.
+Ultimately, purchasing a previously owned car should be viewed as an uncomplicated process rather than one filled with risks.

 Private Sales vs Auto Dealerships